Utah Administrative Code

-(b)(i) A party requesting agency review shall set forth any factual or legal basis in support of that request; and
+(b) A party requesting agency review shall set forth any factual or legal basis in support of that request.

-(ii) may include supporting arguments and citation to appropriate legal authority; and
+(ii) citation to appropriate legal authority

-(d) A party challenging a legal conclusion must support its argument with citation to any relevant authority and also:
+(e) If a party challenges a legal conclusion in the order subject to review, the party shall support its argument with citation to any relevant authority and also:

-(e)(i) If the grounds for agency review include any challenge to a determination of fact or conclusion of law as unsupported by or contrary to the evidence, the party seeking agency review shall:
+(f)(i) If the grounds for agency review include any challenge to a determination of fact or conclusion of law as unsupported by or contrary to the evidence, the party seeking agency review shall:

 (iii) The party seeking agency review shall bear the cost of the transcript.

-(5) Request of Stay.
+(5) Request for Stay.

 (a) Upon the timely filing of a request for agency review, the party seeking review may request that the effective date of the order subject to review be stayed pending the completion of review.

-(b) The department may oppose the request for a stay in writing within 10 days from the date the stay is requested.
+(b) The Department may oppose the request for a stay in writing within 10 days from the date the stay is requested.

 (i) issue a stay, staying all or any part of the order pending agency review, or